DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_64_eps-mac.md

 ## Setting up Electrum
 Now we only need to tell Electrum to listen to our server!

-Start Electrum and open a wallet. `Select Tools>Network`
+Start Electrum and open a wallet.
+If you don't have a wallet, you can create a "dummy-wallet" only to access the settings.
+Follow the steps [Here](https://github.com/DriftwoodPalace/guides/blob/master/hodl-guide/hodl-guide_65_watch-address.md) for creating a wallet (skip the settings part where we activate Tor)

+When you have a wallet open, go to `Tools>Network`.

 Uncheck Select server automatically and change `Server` to `localhost`: